 Spoon and Stable

-At his four-star North Loop restaurant, two-time James Beard award winner Gavin Kaysen is changing the menu daily; find it on the restaurant's website.
-Order between 11 a.m. and 7 p.m.
+At his four-star North Loop restaurant, two-time James Beard award winner Gavin Kaysen is serving a few two-course dinners (salad or roasted Brussels sprouts with pan-roasted halibut or a tamarind-glazed pork chop), fresh pasta with sauces and take-and-bake meal kits that serve between two and six; find the ever-changing menu on the restaurant’s website.
+The bar is preparing cocktail kits and is selling crystal-clear Minnesota Ice.
+Order between 11 a.m. and 8 p.m.
 Curbside, 4-8 p.m.
 Weds.-Sun.

 211 N. 1st St., Mpls., 612-224-9850, spoonandstable.com